amospalla/reform/mleds/readme.md

 - add_movie: create a new named movie.
 A movie can be created from scratch defining its frames in a text file, either as boolean values (set or not set) plus a frame color, or by specifying each key color.
 A movie can be the combination of another existing movies and/or newly created list of frames.
-When reusing previous created movies things like frame duration times, colors, intensity or repetitions can be set.
+Things like frame duration times, colors, intensity or repetitions can be set.
 - play_movie: puts a given movie on one of the three queues.
 - set_intensity: global server modifier that affects brightness.
 - list_movies: show all the loaded movies on the server.
 - list_scripts: show all available scripts on the server.
+- run_script: run a named sript.

 Commands are read by: